MSIX Introduction: A comprehensive 24-chapter guide

 On the other hand, MSIX packages simplify the install and uninstall process by reducing machine clutter.

-Due to its containerized model, uninstalling an MSIX package will also remove any files the app created while running (under its AppData folder) from the system.
-This includes all the app files installed under %ProgramFiles%WindowsApps.
+Because of its containerized model, uninstalling an MSIX package will also remove any files created while the app was running (under its AppData folder) from the system.
+This includes all app files installed under %ProgramFiles%WindowsApps.

 Keep in mind that if the app also creates files in other folders on the machine (Desktop or Downloads folder, for example), those files will not be deleted upon uninstall.